How To Become A Real Estate Agent UK

-CPRs cover the estate agent costs.
+CPRs cover the estate agent's costs.
 The provider should be careful not to tell misleading facts about the price of the UK property, especially if they offer discounts.
-In case of such offences, the maximum fine can go up to £5,000 per offence.
+In case of such offenses, the maximum fine can go up to £5,000 per offense.

-The Business Protection regulations or the BPRs govern misleading practices where it is banned to put deceiving advertisements that can affect economic behaviour or injure a competitor.
+The Business Protection regulations or the BPRs govern misleading practices where it is banned to put deceiving advertisements that can affect economic behavior or injure a competitor.

 What Is the Professional Qualification and License Required to Become an Estate Agent?